 Bermuda citizenship, being Bermudian, is effectively in two parts.
 One is to be a British Overseas Territory member, meaning that all who are Bermudians by both birth and Bermudian parentage are British Overseas Territory citizens.
-But this is under British UK laws, not Bermuda laws.
-The other part is that both parents or one qualifying parent of a child born in Bermuda must also be Bermudian by birth and descent, including having other family members born in Bermuda - or by formal award of Bermuda status awarded by the Bermuda Government.
+This is under British UK law, not Bermuda laws.
+As it affects persons born in Bermuda neither of whose parents are Bermudian, it merely confirms where they were born but does not give them citizenship.
+The other part, where Bermuda laws step in, is that both parents or one qualifying parent of a child born in Bermuda must also be Bermudian by birth and descent, including having other family members born in Bermuda - or by formal award of Bermuda status awarded by the Bermuda Government, for the child to claim local citizenship as a Bermudian.
 This is covered under Bermuda laws (see references to "Acts" below) and is what Bermuda citizenship means.

 Citizenship cannot be bought nor can it be bestowed under any circumstances other than those described above and below.